eastmaels/steemblog.github.io/_posts/account/deanliu/2017-08-22_time-out-during-a-busy-day.md

 - - -

-This page is synchronized from the post: [偷閒 ...
-Time Out ... during a busy day ...](https://steemit.com/@deanliu/time-out-during-a-busy-day)
+This page is synchronized from the post: ['偷閒 ...
+Time Out ... during a busy day ...'](https://steemit.com/@deanliu/time-out-during-a-busy-day)